 Caring Senior Service works hard to coordinate efforts with home health care companies.
 Our proprietary software, Tendio, allows our caregivers to communicate directly with seniors, their families, and other healthcare professionals involved to ensure that everyone is on the same page.
 Our caregivers can provide updates on a senior's health and note any changes or red flags.

 Feel free to reach out to our expert staff to learn more about how we can partner with home health agencies to get your senior the best possible care.
-And for more information on how seniors can prevent readmissions, check out A Patient's Guide to Avoiding Preventable Hospital Visits.
+And for more information, contact your local Caring office.